Taste of Africa Dinner

 Making Dreams Come True

-I've always enjoyed eating great African food and I love experimenting with recipes from my native country Guinea even more because I am always so thrilled to hear people say how much they enjoy eating my cooking.
+I've always enjoyed eating great African food.
+I love experimenting with recipes from my native country, Guinea, because I am always excited to hear people say how much they enjoy eating my cooking.
 I never thought of myself as a chef, but I've always known that food would be in my line of work one day because of my connection to it.
-When I first saw the Facebook post about having an African dinner on Bintu's page, I was extremely excited because I knew what I could bring to the table as a food curator.
-I envisioned a collaborative partnership that would unite individuals from all over the world over culture, food, and fashion.
-I love this experience because we are in a position to give back to our community through donations and fundraising for organizations such as Strides for Guinea (SFG), which I am a co-founder of.
+When I first saw the Facebook post about having an African dinner on Bintu's page, I was excited because I knew what I could bring to the table as a food curator.
+I envisioned a collaborative partnership that would unite people worldwide over culture, food, and fashion.
+I love this experience because we can give back to our community through donations and fundraising for organizations such as Strides for Guinea (SFG).
 SFG has a mission to revolutionize the public health system of Guinea by providing educational resources, promoting wellness, and raising awareness about environmental pollution.
-I love the fact that we get to not only bring people together, but also support local African restaurants, and businesses, fundraising, while enjoying traditional African dishes, and discovering new and exciting souls along the way!
+I love that we get to bring people together and support local African restaurants, businesses, fundraising while enjoying traditional African foods and discovering new and exciting souls along the way!